-When a fire hydrant relocation is required or a new hydrant is required in NYC a great deal of expertise is required.
-A water main contractor must be familiar with the DEP approval process, and in the installation process as well.
+A great deal of expertise is needed when a fire hydrant relocation, or a new hydrant is required in NYC.
+A water main contractor must be familiar with the DEP approval process.
+After DEP approval they must be familiar with the installation process as well.
 Work on a fire hydrant is very carefully supervised by NYC DEP field personnel.
-Even such details as the exact placement of the fenders and stenciling of the size of the city main on the hydrant is closely inspected.
+Even such details as the exact placement of the fenders, and stenciling of the size of the city main on the hydrant, is closely inspected.
 No detail is left unattended to in NYC when fire protection and the public safety is involved.

-Any time a fire hydrant relocation is desired the existing one must be removed and a new one used.
-When a new fire hydrant is installed a new NYC DEP approved one must also be used – old hydrants can never to re-used in New York City.
-Typically the old one is returned to the DEP yard for an even exchange towards the new one – the DEP does not charge for the new one.
+Any time a fire hydrant relocation is desired, the existing one must be removed and a new one used.
+When a new fire hydrant is installed a new NYC DEP approved one must also be used.
+The reuse of old hydrants is never permitted in New York City.
+Typically the old one is returned to the DEP yard for an even exchange towards the new one.
+The NYC DEP does not charge for the new fire hydrant that they supply.

 If a fire hydrant relocation is being done that is more than 18′ away from the present location the existing connection must be properly plugged.
-The existing connection can only be used if it is within 18′ from the previous location – 18′ equals one length of pipe.
+The existing connection can only be used if it is within 18′ from the previous location.
+That is because 18′ equals one length of pipe.
+Piping connecting a fire hydrant cannot exceed one length of pipe.
 The plug of the old connection must be inspected to ensure it is done to code and will not leak in the future.

 When a new fire hydrant is to be installed a section of the NYC water main must be removed.
 Unlike a water connection for a service line, a three-way connection must be installed into the City water main.
 Obviously this type of work requires specialized equipment, tools, and a great deal of skill.

-A new hydrant connection is called a three-way connection because a tee is used that both connects to the city water main and to the hydrant control valve without a joint.
-Pipe must be cut to close tolerances and put together carefully under the close supervision of a NYC DEP inspector.
+A new hydrant connection is called a three-way connection.
+That is because a tee is used that both connects to the city water main and to the hydrant control valve without a joint.
+Pipe must be cut to close tolerances and put together carefully.
+This is done under the close supervision of a NYC DEP inspector.
 All material and fittings are also carefully inspected.

 Every installation includes a main control valve for the fire hydrant itself, this is NYC DEP code.
-This valve allows for maintenance and repairs without having to shut off the entire city water main, inconveniencing the general public and local businesses.
+This valve allows for maintenance and repairs, without having to shut off the entire city water main.
+Therefore inconveniencing the general public and local businesses is avoided.
 A roadway operating box is placed over the valve to allow for operation without having to perform any excavation.

 A drain base provides support for the installation which needless to say is fairly heavy.
 But the more important purpose is to provide drainage for when the unit is shut off.
 Besides the drain base an approved crushed stone is placed at the bottom of the excavation.
 When a hydrant is closed or shut off the water inside of it drains out so it does not freeze in the Wintertime.